jasnphung/tic-tac-toe/README.md

 ![Tie state](docs/design_system/assets/v3/tie_state.png)

-## How to Play
+## User instructions (how to play)
 1. Start the game by clicking on any cell.
-2. The player (X) plays against the computer (O), placing an X on their turn and having the computer subsequently place an O, or, the player may play against another player.
+2. The player (X) plays against another play or the computer (O), placing an X on their turn and having the computer subsequently place an O, or, the player may play against another player.
 3. The game ends when one player gets three marks in a row (horizontally, vertically, or diagonally) or all cells are filled without a winner.

-## Setup
+## Developer instructions (how to setup/run it locally)
+Initial database setup:
+1. psql -U postgres
+2. CREATE database tictacdb
+3. exit
+4. psql -U postgres -d tictacdb -f db/schema.sql

+Notes:
+1. For the error "Connection failed: could not find driver", make sure extension=pdo_pgsql does not have a leading ";" in php.ini
+2. While in PSQL, use \c tictacdb to connect to the database and \dt to list the tables

-To run this project locally with the PHP component:
+To run this project locally with the PHP component (after the database is setup):
 1. Clone the repository.
 2. Navigate to the project location within CMD.
 3. Use: php -S localhost:9000